The mission of non-secure detention is to:

 - Offer a lower level of residential supervision that matches their level of risk.

-Jackson House is a Non-secure Detention that temporaily houses juveniles for safe custody, who are accused of conduct, subject to the jurisdiction of Family Court Services that require community protection or their own protection.
+Non-secure Detention temporaily houses juveniles for safe custody, who are accused of conduct, subject to the jurisdiction of Family Court Services that require community protection or their own protection.

 Helpful Services include: Education, visitation, communication, continuous supervision, medical and health care services, nutrition, recreation, and reading.